approov/quickstart-xamarin-refit/NEXT-STEPS.md

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations.

-Building an Android `apk` using the `Archive` option is very similar but please make sure to verify the Android project `Linker Options` in the `Android Build` settings are set to `Don't Link`, otherwise the building step will fail.
+Building an Android `apk` using the `Archive` option is very similar and should generate a codesigned apk file.

 ## BACKEND INTEGRATION
 In order to fully implement Approov you must verify the Approov token in your backend API.
 Various [Backend API Quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/) are availble to suit your particular situation.